vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 All vSphere editions include VMware vSphere Native Key Provider (NKP), which enables the use of vTPMs for workloads.

-VM Encryption and vSAN Data-at-Rest Encryption can also use Native Key Provider, but require additional licensing (vSphere Enterprise Plus, for example).
+VM Encryption and vSAN Data-at-Rest Encryption can also use Native Key Provider, but require additional licensing (vSphere Enterprise Plus or VCF, for example).

-Please consult with your account team for specifics.

 ### What encryption technologies work with Native Key Provider?

-VM Encryption, vTPM, and vSAN Encryption work with Native Key Provider.
+All data-at-rest encryption features for workloads and workload data, like VM Encryption, vTPM, and vSAN Encryption, work with and can use Native Key Provider.

-vSphere Trust Authority, the feature that lets you create a trusted computing base with a separate vSphere cluster, currently requires the standard key provider.
+Data-in-transit (TLS, Encrypted vMotion, vSAN Data-in-Transit Encryption) and data-in-use (AMD SEV-ES, AMD SEV-SNP, Intel SGX, Intel TDX) encryption technologies are independent and do not use key providers, but work fine with NKP.
+Same for ESX Encrypted Configuration.

 ### Does ESX Configuration Encryption require Native Key Provider?